Blutankalpha/LeapFlash/README.md

 # LeapSD
-Kicad project files for the LeapSD adapter board for Leapfrog devices.
+Kicad project files for the LeapFlash adapter board for Leapfrog devices.

-The board had been confirmed working by Th3KillinJok3

-I tested the design by literally hardwiring an SD card slot into my Leapster GS following the same schematic.

-The resistors are not needed.

-This was my first proper board design (unless you count drawing a schematic on notebook paper and testing on perfboard)

-I used as few surface mount parts as possible to make assembly easier.
+A modified version of [DCFUKSURMOM](https://github.com/DCFUKSURMOM)'s LeapSD designed to use a SMT SD flash IC instead of an SD slot.

+My second Kicad project.